 The God-Centered Self

 Now, these ways of finding purpose in life stand in direct contrast to the path of personal formation presented to us in Scripture.
-Our purpose in life is not to look within ourselves, to find ourselves, or express ourselves, but “to bring our personality and total being into effective cooperation with the divine order.”
+Our purpose in life is not to look within ourselves, to find ourselves, or express ourselves, but in the words of Dallas Willard, “to bring our personality and total being into effective cooperation with the divine order.”
 This is expressed in its highest form in the Law of Christ:

 “Jesus answered, “The most important is, ‘Hear, O Israel: The Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.””
 (Mark 12:29–31)

 The greatness of this command is due, in part, to its comprehensiveness.
 It not only tells us where to direct our love (Godward and manward), but it also surfaces the basic components of the human self.

 "Heart and soul” refer to who you really are on the inside; the totality of your personality, your character.

 "Mind” refers to what you think, your beliefs, and patterns of thought.

 “Strength” refers to what you do, the motivation for, and direction of, your effort.

 I have seen these three aspects of the human self variously construed as “heart, head, and hands,” or “character, convictions, and competence.”
 However we label them, the point of the command – and thus, the purpose of life - is to bring all these components of ourselves into conformity with God.
 It is a command to make God “the ultimate point of reference” of our life.

 We were created in the image of God to represent Him.
 Thus we find out purpose, not in expressing ourselves, but in conforming ourselves to His image through Christ.